Nevenall/Shift-X/System/01 Basics.md

 When you play, you’ll make several key judgment calls.
 Everyone contributes, but either the players or the GM gets final say for each:

-* Which actions are reasonable as a solution to a problem? *Can this person be swayed?
-Must we get out the tools and tinker with this old rusty lock, or could it also be quietly finessed?* The players have final say.
+- Which actions are reasonable as a solution to a problem? *Can this person be swayed?
+Can we {Trace} this villain through the device they left behind or do we need to get out the {Tech} tools?* The players have final say.
-* How dangerous and how effective is a given action in this circumstance? *How risky is this?
-Can this person be swayed very little or a whole lot?* The GM has final say.
+- How dangerous and how effective is a given action in this circumstance? *How risky is this?
+Can this person be swayed very little or a whole lot?
+How much harm will your lighting attack inflict on this villain?* The GM has final say.
-* Which consequences are inflicted to manifest the dangers in a given circumstance? *Does this fall from the roof break your leg?
-Do the constables merely become suspicious or do they already have you trapped?* The GM has final say.
+- Which consequences are inflicted to manifest the dangers in a given circumstance? *Does this fall from the roof break your leg?
+Does the villain merely become suspicious or do they already have you trapped?* The GM has final say.
-* Does this situation call for a dice roll, and which one? *Is your character in position to make an action roll or must they first make a resistance roll to gain initiative?* The GM has final say.
+- Does this situation call for a dice roll, and which one? *Is your character in position to make an action roll or must they first make a resistance roll to gain initiative?* The GM has final say.
-* Which events in the story match the experience triggers for character and crew advancement? *Did you express your character’s beliefs, drives, heritage, or background?
+- Which events in the story match the experience triggers for character and crew advancement? *Did you express your character’s beliefs, drives, origin, or background?
 You tell us.* The players have final say.

 ### Rolling the Dice

-*Blades in the Dark* uses six-sided dice.
+*Shift-X* uses six-sided dice.
 You roll several at once and read the **single highest result**.

-* If the highest die is a **6**, it’s a **full success**—things go well.
-If you roll more than one **6**, it’s a **critical** success**—you gain some additional advantage.
+- If you roll more than one **6**, it’s a **critical success**​—you gain some additional advantage.
+- If the highest die is a **6**, it’s a **full success**​—things go well.
-* If the highest die is a **4 or 5**, that’s a **partial success**—you do what you were trying to do, but there are consequences: trouble, harm, reduced effect, etc.
+- If the highest die is a **4 or 5**, that’s a **partial success**​—you do what you were trying to do, but there are consequences: trouble, harm, reduced effect, etc.
-* If the highest die is **1-3**, it’s a **bad outcome**.
-Things go poorly.
-You probably don’t achieve your goal and you suffer complications, too.
+- If the highest die is **1-3**, it’s a **bad outcome**.
+Things don't go as you expected.
+In some cases you might still achieve your goals, but either way their will be complications.

 *If you ever need to roll but you have zero (or negative) dice, roll two dice and take the single lowest result.
 You can’t roll a **critical** when you have zero dice.*

 All the dice systems in the game are expressions of this basic format.
-When you’re first learning the game, you can always “collapse” back down to a simple roll to judge how things go.
+When you’re first learning the game, you can always fall back to a simple roll to judge how things go.
 Look up the exact rule later when you have time.

-To create a dice pool for a roll, you’ll use a **trait** (like your {Finesse} or your {Prowess} or your crew’s Tier) and take dice equal to its **rating**.
+To create a dice pool for a roll, you’ll use a **trait** (like your {Acrobatics} or your {Prowess} or one of your Relationships) and take dice equal to its **rating**.
 You’ll usually end up with one to four dice.
-Even one die is pretty good in this game—a 50% chance of success.
+Even one die is pretty good in this game—giving a 50% chance of success.
 The most common traits you’ll use are the **action ratings** of the player characters.
-A player might roll dice for their {Skirmish} action rating when they fight an enemy, for example.
+A player might roll dice for their {Fight} action rating when they fight an enemy, for example.

 There are four types of rolls that you’ll use most often in the game:

-* {Action roll. }When a PC attempts an action that’s dangerous or troublesome, you make an action roll to find out how it goes.
+- {Action Roll}​—When a PC attempts an action that’s dangerous or troublesome, you make an action roll to find out how it goes.
 Action rolls and their effects and consequences drive most of the game.
-* {Downtime roll. }When the PCs are at their leisure after a job, they can perform downtime activities in relative safety.
+- {Downtime Roll}​—When the PCs are at their leisure after an event they can perform downtime activities in relative safety.
 You make downtime rolls to see how much they get done.
-* {Fortune roll. }The GM can make a fortune roll to disclaim decision making and leave something up to chance. *How loyal is an NPC?
+- {Fortune Roll}​—The GM can make a fortune roll to disclaim decision making and leave something up to chance. *How loyal is an NPC?
 How much does the plague spread?
-How much evidence is burned before the constables kick in the door?*
+How many hostages escape before the villain's thugs catch you?*
-* {Resistance roll. }A player can make a resistance roll when their character suffers a consequence they don’t like.
+- {Resistance Roll}​—A player can make a resistance roll when their character suffers a consequence they don’t like.
 The roll tells us how much stress their character suffers to reduce the severity of a consequence. *When you resist that “Broken Leg” harm, you take some stress and now it’s only a “Sprained Ankle” instead.*

 ### The Game Structure

-*Blades in the Dark* has a structure to play, with four parts.
+*Shift-X* has a structure to play.
 By default, the game is in **free play**—characters talk to each other, they go places, they do things, they make rolls as needed.

 When the group is ready, they choose a *target* for their next operation, then choose a type of *plan* to employ.
 This triggers the *engagement roll* (which establishes the situation as the operation starts) and then the game shifts into the **score** phase.